codeship/shipyard/styleguide/utilities/z-index.md

 ---
-title: Z-Index Utilities
+title: Z-Index
-description: Shipyard's z-index utilities are useful when you want to adjust the layering priorities of any element.
-It is common to use this utility in combination with any of the [position utilities](position).
+description: Utilities for controlling the stack order of an element.
 sass_file: shipyard/utilities/_z-index
 options: [0,10,20,30,40,50]
 ---